monzee/vanilla/README.md

 ```

 That's it.
 You don't have to override `#onRequestPermissionsResult` or annotate
 anything.
 You don't need to track the request codes.
-The helper fragment does it
+The helper does it all for
-all for you.
+you.

 This is sloppy because when the phone is rotated while the permission
 dialog is visible, the dialog will remain visible and the response will take